In

 7. Humor

-If you can use humor effectively, it will go far to capture the customer’s attention.
-It’s a great way to accentuate the features of your product and relate to your audience, particularly if they’re younger.
-You have to be careful that you don’t use anything that would be offensive, but many photographers choose something neutral–like animals or drawings–that they place with the product.
+You have to be careful that you don’t use anything that would be offensive, but many photographers choose something neutral, like animals or drawings that they place with the product.
 Using those ideas, you can create funny product photos that everyone will appreciate.

 8. Color